- What are applied and practicing anthropology?

 Whether you complete a thesis or project, your graduate work will be guided by a committee and you will probably work most closely with your committee chair.
 There are important differences between thesis and projects, and understanding them is critical to making the right decision for you: what is best for one student or topic might not be best for another.

 A thesis is a scholarly contribution to general knowledge.
-It follows a fairly standard, traditional form across disciplines and fields, and your thesis must conform to the format required by Graduate Studies & Research.
+It follows a fairly standard, traditional form across disciplines and fields, and your thesis must conform to the format required by the College of Graduate Studies.
 Typically, a thesis has an introductory chapter that includes a problem statement, a literature review chapter followed by one on methodology, one or more chapters of data and findings, a discussion chapter, and a concluding chapter.
 This basic template can be modified to best meet your needs, but it must be done in consultation with your committee chair to ensure it meets university requirements.

 A project report documents some activity that you undertook to apply anthropological skills and knowledge.
 Specifically, its length and organization are more variable and must be negotiated with your committee chair and the graduate faculty of the department.
 Project reports may be as brief as 50 pages and as long as several hundred.
 The report will typically document the problem, question or issue that stimulated the application; a literature review that includes both the history of the specific problem and its context, as well as comparable problems elsewhere is included.
 It will document in detail the application (i.e., what you did), its rationale (i.e., why you took the steps you did), and the outcomes (i.e., what happened).
 Although the emphasis will be on solving or addressing a particular problem, the report will also include systematic reflection on what happened and why, the larger lessons you learned, and how they might inform practice in the future.